bensteUEM/ChurchToolsAPI/README.md

 # Development use

-The script was coded using PyCharm Community edition.
+The script was last updated using VS Code.
-Test cases are automatically run when pushed to GitHub.
+Test cases (e.g. from test_ChurchToolsApi.py) are automatically run when pushed to GitHub.
 This ensures that basic functionality is checked against at least one environment.
+The Github Repo tests against against the owners production instance in order to ensure matching data for tests.

 Please be aware that some of the test cases require specific IDs to be present on the CT server which is tested against.
 The respective function do have a hint like the one below in the docstring of the respective functions